nestorrente/event-bus/README.md

 // ... then remove it
 eventBus.off('my-event', myEventHandler);

-// This will remove all registered event handlers for 'my-event' eventBus.off('my-event');
+// This will remove all registered event listeners for 'my-event' eventBus.off('my-event');
 ```